davidrissato/docs/articles/identity-labs/02-calling-an-api/index.md

 This lab covers the process for adding sign-in to a basic Node.js application and calling an API.
 This lab is the same exercise we provide for new employees in a technical role here at Auth0.

 ::: warning
-The Node OIDC and bearer token npm packages that this lab uses has not been tested, licensed, or officially released and should not be used in production.
+The Node OIDC package that this lab uses has not been tested, licensed, or officially released and should not be used in production.
 :::

 ## Prerequisites